google/ds-trix-addon/README.md

     isn't verified`.
 If you see this, click on `Advanced` and select `Go to
     <name of script>`.
 In the pop up, type in `Continue` and press `Next` to
     proceed.

+    ### Update (12-Apr-2018):

+    Recent changes with the way scopes are handled by apps script are causing the addon to fail for new users.
+To overcome this, the scopes need to be explicitly specified in the manifest file (appsscript.json).
+This file has been added to the repo.
+It needs to be added to the addon by opening the script editor and going to `View > Show manifest file` and copy pasting the contents there`.
+Once updated, refresh the spreadsheet and try to re-authenticate.
+If necessary, purge the properties by using the addon menu.